• Progress bar

 The Business Case for Consolidation

-Given these challenges, it's not surprising that forward-thinking organizations are taking action.
-With 41% of companies actively consolidating their voice providers, the trend toward consolidation reflects a growing recognition of its strategic importance and potential benefits.
+Given these challenges, it’s not surprising that forward-thinking organizations are taking action.
+With 41% of companies actively consolidating their voice providers, and another 49% considering it, the trend reflects a growing recognition of consolidation’s strategic importance.

 ROI Drivers